wagnermarques00/Alura-HTML5-CSS3/README.md

 ## Studied so far:

-1.
+1. HTML5 and CSS3 Part 1: Create a Web Page

 ## Studying at the moment:

-- HTML5 and CSS3 Part 1: Create a Web Page
+- HTML5 and CSS3 Part 2: Positioning, Lists, and Navigation